 10. Does Cold Always Feel the Same?

-Canadians are used to this cold, so maybe they don’t feel it as much!
+People who live in cold climates are typically used to this cold weather, so maybe they don’t feel it as much!
 Find out what happened on some extra chilly days in Canada.

 Can it ever be too cold for snow?
 Find out here!